jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 This will download the virtual machine from Vagrant's servers.

-It is only necessary to download each specific box once; if you create more virtual machines with the same base box ("precise32"), you can skip this step.
+It is only necessary to download each specific box once; if you create more virtual machines with the same base box ("precise32") specified in the Vagrantfile, you can skip this step.
 ===============================================================================

 2.1.
 Set up Makahiki in the Virtual Machine